ipython/ipyparallel/docs/source/reference/details.rst

 execute and run
 ---------------

-For executing strings of Python code, :class:`DirectView`s also provide an :meth:`execute` and a :meth:`run` method, which rather than take functions and arguments, take Python strings.
+For executing strings of Python code, :class:`~.DirectView` s also provide an :meth:`~.DirectView.execute` and a :meth:`~.DirectView.run` method, which rather than take functions and arguments, take Python strings.
-`execute` takes a string of Python code to execute, and sends it to the Engine(s). `run` is the same as `execute`, but for a *file* rather than a string.
+`execute` takes a string of Python code to execute, and sends it to the Engine(s). `run` is the same as `execute`, but for a *filename* rather than a string.
 It is a wrapper that does something very similar to ``execute(open(f).read())``.

 .. note::